 But there are some cryptocurrencies, known as stablecoins, that are designed to limit that volatility and maintain a stable value.
 These products aim to always be equal to one unit of a fiat currency — whether it’s the dollar, the yen, or the euro — and they’re a critical part of the cryptocurrency industry.
 However, those coins don't always meet that goal.

 The most popular type of stablecoin tracks the US dollar.
 This is because the dollar is the world’s de facto reserve currency.
-It is traded internationally, which is useful considering the global nature of the crypto market.Buy and Sell Bitcoin, Ethereum, and over a dozen other cryptocurrencies with Wealthsimple.
+It is traded internationally, which is useful considering the global nature of the crypto market.Buy and Sell Bitcoin, Ethereum, and dozens more cryptocurrencies with Wealthsimple.
 Sign up and Trade here.